 Share your tips on what to wear in Cuba in the comments!

 - What to Pack for Cuba in Spring and Summer

 - What to Wear in Playa del Carmen, Mexico

 - What to Wear in San Miguel de Allende: Escape the Winter in Mexico

-Hope you enjoyed this post on what to wear in Cuba.
+I hope you enjoyed this post on what to wear in Cuba.
 If you found it helpful, please share it with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

-Author Bio: Christina DiPierro is co-owner of Adea, a luxury bodywear line for women, an avid traveler and salsa dancer.
+Author Bio: Christina DiPierro is co-owner of Adea, a luxury bodywear line for women, an avid traveler, and salsa dancer.
 She spent 8 years living in Florence, Italy, where she learned Italian, started her business, and developed a finer appreciation of pasta and wine.
 Currently a resident of NYC, she takes every opportunity to travel in the US and abroad.